skip to main content

 Pay RangesLower and upper limits of compensation for a job, typically housed within one structure

 Position Description (PD)A description of a specific job as it relates to an employee (i.e., position), which is based primarily on a standard job description.
 Used for performance management for the specific role.
+This may also be referred to as a Job Description (JD).

 Professional Career TrackJobs that primarily design, implement, guide, and/or deliver processes, programs, and/or policies using specialized knowledge or skills typically acquired through advanced education or equivalent advanced learning attained through experience.